Current Research Projects

 This line of research investigates how progressive religious leaders and communities inject their voices and values into public debates in the United States.
 My co-edited book (with Todd Nicholas Fuist and Rhys H. Williams), Religion and Progressive Activism: New Stories About Faith and Politics, was published by NYU Press.
 Additional findings are reported in the American Sociological Review, the Journal for the Scientific Study of Religion, and other outlets.

-how competing visions of America drive grassroots politics
+grassroots politics and competing visions of America

 Based on ethnographic fieldwork in a Tea Party group and a progressive faith-based community organization, this project portrays grassroots organizing and active citizenship across the political divide.
 A book based on this research, entitled Prophets and Patriots: Faith in Democracy Across the Political Divide, was published by the University of California Press.
 Additional findings are reported in the American Sociological Review, Contexts, Qualitative Sociology and Understanding the Tea Party Movement.